bbatsov/lein-annotations/README.md

 test.clj: 11: ;; OPTIMIZE this is doing a lot of useless computations light now
 ```

+You can also specify exactly what annotations to display:

+    $ lein annotations FIXME REFACTOR HACK

 ## License

 Copyright © 2013 Bozhidar Batsov